jcmf/glulx-strings/README.md

 we first need to find the Glulx.
-And so a `.gblorb` is some kind of IFF file and we could parse it and find the right chunk, or we could just say screw that and look for the Glulx header, and that way this'll work even if it's some other kind of file with a `.gblorb` and/or Glulx embedded in it, so long as it's not like compressed or encoded in some other fancy way.
+And so a `.gblorb` is some kind of IFF file and we could parse it and find the right chunk, or we could just say screw that and look for the Glulx header, and that way this'll work even if it's just a plain Glulx file, or some other kind of file with a `.gblorb` and/or Glulx embedded in it, so long as it's not like compressed or encoded in some other fancy way.

 If you want, you can read the Glulx specification here: http://www.eblong.com/zarf/glulx/